Catherine Connoly

 The Commission concludes on reasonable grounds that the Israeli authorities and Israeli security forces have committed and are continuing to commit the following actus reus of genocide against the Palestinian people.

-And they talk about incitement to genocide, and they specifically name the Commission concludes that Israeli President Herzog, the Prime Minister Netanyahu, the then Defense Minister Galland
+And they talk about incitement to genocide, and they specifically name the Commission concludes that Israeli President Herzog, the Prime Minister Netanyahu, the then Defence Minister Galland

 have incited,

-have incited, remember Rwanda and the French station, radio station with incitement.
+have incited, remember Rwanda and the French station radio station with incitement and here we have

-And now I decided this is the UN.
+And now I decided this is the UN now.
+There's no answer.

 That's why I went to the trouble of just even so that listeners will know that I'm actually reading from the Human Rights Council and their report and they've recommendations.